 How to Script your Videos to Sound Natural on Camera: The 7-Step Structure That Eliminates Nervousness

-Brad Smith
+Brad Smith • July 25, 2025

 I've been making videos since 2017 - that's 7 years and over 750 videos.
 In that time, I've developed an exact structure that helped me get over being nervous, being scared on camera, and actually being able to produce these videos much easier.
-My name is Brad Smith, owner of Automation Links, and I've been doing this marketing stuff for the last 10 years.
+My name is Brad Smith, owner of Automationlinks, and I've been doing this marketing stuff for the last 10 years.
 These video strategies have helped me work with over 2,500 brands since I started.

 • Quick Answer: Use a structured approach with bullet points instead of full scripts, treat yourself as the educator rather than entertainer, and embrace imperfections while maintaining eye contact with the camera.